-Around the home, the addition of soap nut liquid to white vinegar, nature's other natural cleaner, will achieve eco-friendly cleaning performance for pretty much any surface.
-Zero waste cleaning applications include using soapnuts as glass cleaner, stain removal, on kitchen surfaces, and in place of dish soap and other laundry room applications.
-Add a few drops to a wash cloth or spray bottle, and your set.
+Zero waste cleaning applications include using soapnuts as glass cleaner, stain removal on kitchen surfaces, and in place of dish soap and other laundry room applications.
+Add a few drops to a washcloth or spray bottle, and you are set.

 Regardless of use, the addition of natural oils such as tea tree oil or lavender ensures a fresh clean smell and cost-effective cleaning.

 Soap nuts are a way of making your laundry routine eco-friendly.
 People in India and Nepal have been using these natural cleaners and the cleaning power of these nuts long before now.